 And whilst for the most part, your money isn’t locked away (with Wealthify's Stocks and Shares ISA, you can withdraw your investment at any time without penalty), investing isn’t something you want to just do on a whim.

 Investing is considered to be something you commit to long-term.
 So, before you start, ask yourself if you're prepared to stick with it for a number of years.
 Here's why.

-A long-term view can help you ride out market bumps
+A long-term view could help you ride out market bumps

-Your money has more time to potentially grow
+Your money could have more time to potentially grow

 Thinking long-term lessens the temptation to withdraw

 If you choose to withdraw money from your Stocks and Shares ISA, it could take some time before you get your funds.
 This is because your investments would need to be sold first.

 As a result, you might want to act as though your money is locked away for the long-term, and not put in any that you're likely to need in the near future (such as your emergency savings!).

 And remember, taking the money out of your Investment ISA will inevitably slow any potential growth within that account.
 So if you’re not ready to stay invested for a long period of time (at least 5 years), or you think you might need the money you planned to invest in the short-term, then you may want to consider alternative routes to help your finances flourish.

 The tax treatment depends on your individual circumstances and may be subject to change in the future.